The CRF Polychora

 As of this writing, the classification of all CRF polychora is still an ongoing research.
 Since all the 4D convex uniform polytopes have been discovered, as proven by Conway, the interest now lies in the non-uniform members of this class.

 In 2001, Dr. Richard Klitzing enumerated the full list of convex segmentochora: 4D polytopes whose vertices lie on two parallel hyperplanes and which can be inscribed in a 4D hypersphere.
-These include the prisms of 3D uniform polyhedra and a number of Johnson polyhedra, pyramids of many of these polyhedra, and other less-obvious shapes, including one infinite family.
+These include the prisms of 3D uniform polyhedra and a number of Johnson solids, pyramids of many of these polyhedra, and other less-obvious shapes, including one infinite family.

 The segmentotopes are useful fundamental “building blocks” that can be assembled into larger CRF polychora.
 For example, pyramids or pyramid-like segmentotopes with the same shape on their bases can be assembled into bipyramids or elongated bipyramids (by inserting a prism between the bases).